• Email

 Make the Dough:

 1. Add the flour, powdered sugar, and salt to the bowl of a food processor.
 Pulse until combined.
-Add in butter and pulse 7 times.
-With the motor running, pour in the milk and let process until the dough forms together into a cohesive ball.
+Add in the butter and pulse 7 times.
+With the processor running, pour in the milk and process until the dough forms a cohesive ball.

-2. Scrape the dough from the bowl and place it in a piece of plastic wrap and form into a rectangle, and wrap tightly.
-Using a rolling pin roll the dough out until it stretches to the corner of the plastic wrap to ensure a tight seal.
+2. Remove the dough from the bowl and place it onto a piece of plastic wrap.
+Form the dough into a rectangle and wrap tightly.
+Using a rolling pin, roll the dough out until it stretches to the edges of the plastic wrap to ensure a tight seal.

 3. Refrigerate for at least 2 hours, but preferably overnight.